About Breast Revision Surgery

 Asymmetry - Asymmetry occurs when the breast implants look out of balance.
 This most often occurs because the breasts were not symmetrical to begin with.
 Enlarging asymmetrical breasts can sometimes make the asymmetry more noticeable.
 Also, lack of good tissue support, contractures, or leaks could contribute to asymmetry.
 An assessment and diagnosis would need to be made to determine what is causing the asymmetry, then surgery would be implemented to correct the condition, and finally, new implants would be inserted to attain a proportionate appearance.

-Bottoming Out - Bottoming out is a breast implant irregularity that can occur when the breasts implants drop or "bottom out" too low.
+Bottoming Out - Bottoming out is a breast implant irregularity that can occur when the breast implants drop too low or "bottom out."
 This is often due to weak tissue support.
 To fix this, a new placement method may be recommended.
 In some cases, tissue grafting will be needed, as well as a surgically produced pocket to stabilize the new implant.

 - Breast Size - There are times revision surgery is as simple as receiving a larger or smaller size implant.
 With the original surgery, you may have chosen to go too small or big.
 A new breast implant size can be switched with the original to attain the desired aesthetic goal.